Internal resistance to apartheid: Churches

-Mass Democratic Movement
+Mass Democratic Movements

 The Mass Democratic Movement played a brief but very important role in the resistance.
 It was formed in 1989 as an alliance between the UDF and COSATU, and organised a campaign that aimed to end segregation in hospitals, schools and beaches.
 The campaign was successful and managed to bring segregation to an end.
 Some historians, however, argue that this occurred because the government had planned to end segregation anyway and did not, therefore, feel at all threatened by the MDM's actions.

 Later in 1989, the MDM organised a number of peaceful marches against the State of Emergency (extended to four years now) in the major cities.
 Even though these marches were illegal, no-one was arrested—evidence that apartheid was coming to an end and that the government's hold was weakening.

 The MDM emerged very late into the resistance, but it added to the effective resistance that the government faced.
 It organised a series of protests and further united the opposition movement.
 It was characteristic of the "mass resistance" that characterised the 1980s: many organisations united and dealt with different aspects of the fight against apartheid and its implications.

 White resistance

 While the majority of white South African voters supported the apartheid system for the first few decades, a minority fervently opposed it.
 Although assassination attempts against government members were rare, Prime Minister Hendrik Verwoerd, called the "architect of grand apartheid", had two attempts made on his life (the second of which was successful) by David Pratt and Dimitri Tsafendas, both legally considered white (although Tsafendas had a mother from Portuguese East Africa).
 The moderate United Party of Jan Smuts (the official opposition in 1948–1977) initially opposed the Nationalists' apartheid program and favoured the dismantling of racial segregation by the Fagan Commission, but eventually reverted its policy and even criticised the National Party for "handing out" too much South African land to the Bantustans.
-In parliamentary elections during the 1970s and 1980s between 15% and 20% of white voters voted for the liberal Progressive Party, whose main champion Helen Suzman was the only MP consistently voting against apartheid legislation for many years.
-Suzman's critics argue that she did not achieve any notable political successes, but helped to shore up claims by the Nationalists that internal, public criticism of apartheid was permitted.
-Suzman's supporters point to her use of her parliamentary privileges to help the poorest and most disempowered South Africans in any way she could.
+In parliamentary elections during the 1970s and 1980s between 15% and 20% of white voters voted for the liberal Progressive Party.